WhatsApp Icon Hoola

 Stretches the hamstrings and the back of the leg.

-Ardha Baddha Konasana or Half Lotus Pose
+Ardha Baddha Konasana or half lotus pose

 Opens the hips and improves flexibility.

-Paschimottanasana or seated pincer pose
+Paschimottanasana or seated forward bend

 Stretches the back of the body and releases tension.

-Supta Baddha Konasana or Reclining Cobbler Pose
+Supta Baddha Konasana or reclined cobbler’s pose

-Tips for performing yoga postures
+Tips for performing yoga poses

 Be patient and progress gradually